 11. The Paris Underground is the second busiest train system in Europe

-The Paris underground train system is one of the busiest in all of Europe.
+The Paris underground train system is one of the busiest in Europe.
 Nearly 5 million commuters use it every day.
 Only Moscow is said to be busier.

 12. Paris has Beaches

 There are beaches in Paris!
-Believe it or not, some sections of the river have been prepared as beaches, complete with sunbathers, sand and beach sports like volleyball.
+Believe it or not, some river sections have been prepared as beaches, complete with sunbathers, sand and beach sports like volleyball.